asathoor/Dannebrog/README.md

 1. Download the zip.
 2. In Dashboard > Plugins > Add new
-3. Upload the zip file.
+3. Upload the zip file via Plugins > Add New
-4. Install.
-5. Activate.
+4. Activate.

 ## New in version 2.0 ( february 2017 )